As narrated by Dee:

 “I remember.
 I remember what happened.”

 I stare at him in shock and slight apprehension.

 “Yesterday, after you left, I sat and thought long and hard about everything.
 And it all kind of fell into place, I guess.
 It makes sense now; the scar on my forehead, the headaches.”

 “Some of it is still a bit hazy… I’m not sure if it all really is true, but I remember almost everything now.”

 I pull him towards me, embracing his shaking body.
 And as he clings to me, sobbing painfully, I let my own tears flow.

 They cried for all the good times they knew would never come back.
 They cried for all good times they would never have, to look back at.
 They cried, for the memories they held, were ones they wished they could forget.

-For every echo of every piercing scream; for every mark of every scarring hand; for every plea of mercy; for every silent question; for ever unspoken word…
+For every echo of every piercing scream, for every mark of every scarring hand, for every plea of mercy, for every silent question, for every unspoken word…